· Originally published March 4, 2024

 Location: Alaska, USA

-The eighth least visited national park in 2021 was Wrangell-St. Elias National Park which saw just 50,189 visitors.
+The eighth least visited national park in 2026 was Wrangell-St. Elias National Park which saw just 50,189 visitors.
+Visitiation increased by 20% from 2022.

 About Wrangell-St. Elias National Park